AaronStearns/rss-activity-tracker/README.md

 # rss-activity-tracker

+## Files:

-A dictionary keyed by company with values as lists of RSS feed urls can be found in companies_rss_dict.py
+`companies_rss_dict.py` contains a dictionary keyed by company with values as lists of RSS feed urls

-The file rss_activity_tracker.py imports this dict from companies_rss_dict.py
+`rss_activity_tracker.py` is the main script and imports the dict from companies_rss_dict.py

 ## To run:

 1) Using the command line, navigate to the folder containing rss_activity_tracker.py and companies_rss_dict.py

 3) Five args are passed to the script.
-The five args correspond to the range of days to check if a company has not had activity in that time.
+The five args correspond to the range of days and months to check if a company has not had activity in that time.
 The format is:

 [start_day] [start_month] [end_day] [end_month] [year]